 If you can't agree on everything, and no compromise works, then you must hire a divorce attorney to help the two of you reach a deal.
 This is especially ideal if you're battling over a good amount of property, or you don't agree with taking care of the children.
 If there is no good agreement, you won't be able to file your divorce papers online.

 What if your state doesn't have the proper documents you need?
-Some turn to online companies that claim to have divorce papers, usually for free.
+Some turn to online companies that claim to have free divorce papers.
 There are a lot of them, and it can be overwhelming.
 Many of them are unreliable; they say they're free, but they're not.
 They aren't updated with the current divorce laws.
 The papers also just may be wrong, such as saying you have to prove certain claims, such as adultery, when you don't have to prove them.
+Be very careful about your source when searching for free divorce papers or online divorce papers in general.

 You can search for ratings of all the online divorce websites.
-A good divorce website will let you speak to an attorney to make sure you're filing the papers right, and make sure you're not missing any important info.
-A good company will also have people review your forms before you submit, so you can be sure you won't have to refile in case if something is wrong.
+A good divorce website will let you speak to an attorney to make sure you're filing the papers right, and make sure you're not missing any important info by going through the online divorce papers with you step by step.
+A good company will also have people review your forms before you submit, so you can be sure you won't have to refile in the case that something’s wrong.
 No one likes fees, and it's awful to have to pay more just because you overlooked something.
+If you get your online divorce papers right, an attorney can find the correct opportunities for fee waivers and make your divorce online as affordable and painless as possible.

 In the end, however, it's up to you to file the paperwork.
 A third party won't be able to do it, but instead, you have to, or you have to have an attorney.